p2js/rsformat/README.md

 #### Pretty Printing

-In some instances (namely debug and hexadecimal formatting), adding a `#` before the format specifier will use an alternative 'pretty' printing style.
-This amounts to using non-compact `util.inspect` for debug printing (spanning multiple lines), and adding 0x to hexadecimal numbers.
+In some instances (namely debug, binary, octal and hexadecimal formatting), adding a `#` before the format specifier will use an alternative 'pretty' printing style.
+This amounts to using non-compact `util.inspect` for debug printing (spanning multiple lines), and adding 0b/0o/0x as a prefix for the numbers formatted as powers of two.

 ```js
 format('{:#X}', 255); // '0xFF'